mlaily/xmp-sharp-scrobbler/README.md

 - Uses the up to date, still maintained by Last.fm, and unlikely to break scrobbling web API
 - Does not require you to enter your username or password in clear text in the configuration
 - Correctly updates the Now Playing track in real time on your Last.fm profile
+- As per the 2.0 API documentation, seeking in the track is allowed
 - Can store an infinite amount of tracks waiting to be scrobbled in case Last.fm or your connection is down
 - Actually works!